-- 3 tablespoons granulated sugar you can use maple syrup, or any other sweetener of preference
+- 3 tbsp granulated sugar you can use maple syrup, or any other sweetener of preference

-- 4 tablespoons orange juice about 1 orange
+- 4 tbsp orange juice about 1 orange

 - 1 1/3 cups confectioners' sugar sifted

-- 1 teaspoon vanilla extract or orange extract
+- 1 tsp vanilla extract or orange extract (optional)

-- 1/2 -1 tablespoon milk or water as necessary
+- 1/2 -1 tbsp milk water, or orange juice as necessary

 - Start folding gently forming a letter J with a spatula.